yipinghuang1991/VBA-Tetris/README.md

 8. Press Control or Z to rotate counterclockwise
 9. Press Shift or C to hold piece
 10. Press ESC to end game
+11. Press 1 to spawn I, 2 to spawn Z, 3 to spawn O, 4 to spawn T, 5 to spawn S, 6 to spawn L, 7 to spawn J. (Not numpad keys) The falling piece will be discarded.

 # What's Working
 * Hold piece